SciML/JumpProcesses.jl/docs/src/index.md

 # JumpProcesses.jl: Stochastic Simulation Algorithms for Jump Processes, Jump-ODEs, and Jump-Diffusions
-JumpProcesses.jl, formerly DiffEqJump.jl, provides methods for simulating jump processes, known as stochastic simulation algorithms (SSAs), Doob's method, Gillespie methods, or Kinetic Monte Carlo methods across different fields of science.
+JumpProcesses.jl, formerly DiffEqJump.jl, provides methods for simulating jump (or point) processes.
+Across different fields of science such methods are also known as stochastic simulation algorithms (SSAs), Doob's method, Gillespie methods, or Kinetic Monte Carlo methods .
 It also enables the incorporation of jump processes into hybrid jump-ODE and jump-SDE models, including jump diffusions.

 JumpProcesses is a component package in the [SciML](https://sciml.ai/) ecosystem, and one of the core solver libraries included in